 NYC Parks Renaming Project

 Help us take another visible step in the fight to end systemic racism in our city!
-Submit your suggestion to rename a park or park space for a prominent Black historical figure or someone who has impacted New York City or your neighborhood.
+Through March 15, 2021 we asked park goers to submit their suggestions to rename a park or park space for a prominent Black historical figure or someone who has impacted New York City or your neighborhood.

 Why We're Doing This